-Our policy is that fees will be paid in full by the second week of the course, and are not negotiable.
+Our policy is that fees will be paid in full by the second week of a course, and are not negotiable.
 There are no discounts or special consideration with fees.
-For courses longer than 12 weeks, fees can be paid by term or semester, at the course leader’s discretion.
-The course leader sets the fees to cover the expenses of the course.
+For courses longer than 12 weeks, fees can be paid by term or semester, at the Course Leader's discretion.
+The Course Leader sets the fees to cover the expenses of the course.
 The fees may include the cost of morning or afternoon tea provisions, if members of the class are willing to organise this.

 Yes.
-Click on the Activites link above to see the other events that U3A organises.
+Click on the Activities link above to see the other events that U3A organises.

 Is it better to join as a couple?
 Can my companion living at the same address be my partner for U3A membership?

 Yes.
 Enrolling as a couple entitles members to record one landline number and receive one Newsletter.
 You can each record an email address and mobile number.